 - Failure of a passenger to adhere to the following time requirements may result in the cancellation of the passenger’s reservation, seat assignments and forfeiture of payment

 - FOR AIRPORT TRAVEL

-- Recommended check-in time is 2 hours with flight closes 45 minutes prior to flight departure
+- Recommended check-in time is at least 2 hours prior to flight’s departure time with flight check-in cut off at 45 minutes prior to scheduled flight departure

 - FLIGHTS BETWEEN ST. CROIX AND ST. THOMAS: It is recommended that all passengers arrive at the airport no less than (60) sixty minutes prior to departure.
 Flight closes 20 minutes prior to departure

 - All passengers must be checked in and present at the boarding gate area ready to board their flight no later than twenty (20) minutes prior to the scheduled or posted aircraft departure time